-Geographic tongue is also known as erythema migrans tongue.
-This is a very different condition than erythema migrans (or erythema chronicum migrans), which is a rash that appears in people who have Lyme disease.
+Geographic tongue is also known as both erythema migrans tongue and benign migratory glossitis.
+This is a very different condition than erythema migrans (or erythema chronicum migrans), which is a rash that may appear on people who have Lyme disease.

 If the map-like spots begin appearing in other parts of your mouth, such as under your tongue or on the soft palate, you may have another condition called stomatitis erythema migrans.
 It has the same symptoms and signs of classic geographic tongue, but the lesions have spread beyond the tongue.